French Shortbread: Sablés Bretons

 With the holiday season fast (too fast!!) approaching, our holiday baking plans are becoming more and more concrete.
-If you’re organized enough that your freezer is already stocked with your holiday baking, I’m pretty sure you win a gold star.
-But, if you’re with me and you’ve barely started, I’ve got your back.
+If you’re organized enough that your freezer is already stocked with your holiday baking, I’m pretty sure you should treat yourself to a golden star sticker.
+But, if you’re like me and you’ve barely started, I’ve got your back.
 In order to collect some of the best holiday cookies recipes, I’ve collaborated with some other Canadian Food Bloggers to wrap up some of our best holiday baking.
 Be sure to check out all the other amazing recipes we’ve got involved by checking out the hashtag #CdnFoodCreatives on Facebook, Twitter and Instagram!

 For my recipe, I made sablés bretons, a french shortbread cookie from Brittany (Bretagne) in France.
 The lightly-handled dough, addition of egg yolks and baked-until-golden methods make them unique and absolutely incredible.
 I brushed them in a chocolate and salted caramel sauce, and a sprinkling of sea salt for a finishing touch, which is wonderful but certainly not necessary.
 The cookies themselves are buttery and decadent enough to stand alone!
 They’re perfectly crisp and have natural layers inside somewhat like a croissant.
 A very elegant addition to your holiday sweets table!

 The inspiration for these cookies came from a recent visit to Épicerie Brimbelle, a small French shop located just outside of Jean Talon Market in Montreal.
 They invited a few bloggers to their shop to celebrate their first birthday, and show us some of the wonderful products they’ve brought over from France.
-What I loved about this shop, aside from the wonderful products that gives my partner Ben a twinge of homesickness, are the lovely stories that go along with many of the products.
-Estelle, one of the owners, seems to have a mind full of stories.
+What I loved about this shop, aside from the wonderful products that gives my french boyfriend Ben a twinge of homesickness, are the lovely stories that go along with many of the products.
+Estelle, one of the owners, seems to have a entire collection of stories!
 Here, stories and food are truly meant to go together.